lucasjoliveau/doc/en/applications/finance/accounting/vendor_bills/assets.md

 Then, click on _Action_ , select **Create Asset** , and fill out the form the same way you would do to create a new entry.

-![Create Asset Entry from a journal item in Odoo Accounting](../../../../_images/assets07.png)
+![Create Asset Entry from a journal item in Konvergo ERP Accounting](../../../../_images/assets07.png)

 ## Modification of an Asset